Smart Water Meters - Hāwea

 About the project

-To support more sustainable water use now and in the future, we’re working with Citycare Water to install smart water meters for properties throughout Hāwea that are connected to Council’s potable water supply.
+To support more sustainable water use now and in the future, we’re working with Citycare Water to install smart water meters for residential properties throughout Hāwea that are connected to Council’s potable water supply.

 Water meters are a critical way for Council to track water demand trends over time to develop an accurate representation of water usage in an area.
 They’ll help us find and fix leaks faster, making it easier to manage our water network.